NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/01_Visualizing_AOP_Data/1a_Explore_Rasters_SRER.md

 3) Mask layers to only show values > 0

 This step is optional, but recommended.
 AOP sets No Data Values to -9999, so if you don't mask out these No Data Values you will see these No Data Values as black in the image.
 To show only the data that was collected, we recommend masking these values by creating a mask variable, using the `updateMask` function.
-Reflectance values range between 0 and 1 (CHECK IF THIS DATA IS SCALED OR UNSCALED).

 ```javascript
 var SRER_SDR2021mask = SRER_SDR2021.updateMask(SRER_SDR2021.gte(0.0000));